Experimental findings could lead to new, inexpensive therapy using a naturally occurring bile acid

 The study appears online November 13, 2013 in Science Translational Medicine.

 In T1D, beta cells are mistakenly attacked by the body’s own immune system, and much prior research has focused on ways to prevent this autoimmune response.
-“This study breaks new ground because it focuses on boosting beta cell performance and shows that beta cell preservation is possible even in the face of such immune attack,” said senior author Gökhan S. Hotamisligil, chair of the Department of Genetics and Complex Diseases and J.S.
+“This study breaks new ground because it focuses on boosting beta cell performance and shows that beta cell preservation is possible even in the face of such immune attack,” said senior author Gökhan S. Hotamisligil, chair of the Department of Molecular Metabolism and J.S.
 Simmons Professor of Genetics and Metabolism at HSPH.

 It’s estimated that as many as three million Americans have T1D.
 According to the National Institute of Diabetes and Digestive and Kidney Diseases, each year more than 15,000 children and 15,000 adults—roughly 80 people per day—are diagnosed with the disease in the U.S. And the numbers are on the rise: according to the U.S. Centers for Disease Control and Prevention, the disease’s prevalence in Americans under age 20 rose by 23% between 2001 and 2009.